richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 <!-- free was 1.74, paid was 1.81 -->
 <!-- Using (N-O)/O = (1.81 - 1.74) / 1.74 = 0.040229885 -->

-## Support for/against a flat course fee
+## Support for/against a flat course fee within NBIS

 It is unknown to which extent there is support for a flat course fee.
 Hence,